 After the German attack on the Soviet Union, British and Soviet troops had jointly occupied Iran, and, in August 1941, forced the abdication of the Iranian Emperor (Shah) Reza Shah Pahlavi, who had maintained Iranian neutrality, in favor of his son, Mohammed Reza Pahlavi.
 Given the circumstances of the Anglo-Soviet occupation, the new Shah was more cooperative, and facilitated the establishment of a major new conduit for British and US supplies to flow into the Soviet Union.
 This supply route became known as the “Persian Corridor.”
 In 1942, some units of the Polish Anders Army deployed to the Iranian port of Pahlavi (today Bandar-e Anzali).
 Other units arrived overland from Turkmenistan to the railhead at Mashhad, Iran.

 In 1942, Soviet authorities authorized the resettlement of 24,000 Polish civilians and Anders army recruits from the Soviet Union to Iran.
 The transfer began in spring 1942 and continued until late summer of that year.
+In all, it is believed that some 116,000 Polish refugees and Anders Army personnel ultimately arrived in Iran, far exceeding the number originally agreed upon.
 Among the civilians were 1,000 Jewish children, the majority of them orphans.
 This was the group that became known as the “Tehran Children.”
 From orphanages and shelters in various parts of the Soviet Union, the children traveled on trains from Soviet Central Asia to Krasnovodsk and then by ship to the port of Pahlavi, on the eastern shore of the Caspian Sea.
 Others went via Bukhara to Kazan and Ashkhabad (on the Iranian border), and from there to Pahlavi.

 The involvement of the Jewish Agency for Palestine (a quasi-governmental organization that served the administrative needs of the Jewish community during the British Mandate) was a crucial component in the story of the children in Tehran.
 While these Jewish children were still scattered in the southern part of the Soviet Union, representatives of the Jewish Agency negotiated with the Polish government-in-exile regarding the percentage of Jews to be included in the transports to Iran.
 As the transports came into Pahlavi, they were met by Jewish Agency representatives, who identified and separated the Jewish children from Christian Poles.
 Hungry and traumatized by their recent experience, many children refused to admit that they were Jewish.
 The children ranged in age from 1-18 years, although most were ages 7-12.
 Once the children were gathered in Tehran, Zionist leaders David Ben Gurion and Eliahu Dobkin negotiated with Polish cabinet minister Stanislaw Kott, as well as British officials, to facilitate the children's admission to Palestine.